 - You have to take the canister with you as you vacuum.

-- Not good for people prone to back pain, as you’ll have to bend down to lift the canister and switch the vacuum on and off.
+- You must bend down to lift the canister and switch the vacuum on.

 Type | Canister |